Category: Videos

 Easyreading Font

 Dyslexia-dedicated fonts usually feature an extreme design, which renders them “exclusive”, making reading harder for all other readers.
-The EasyReading™ font has been created through the “Design for All” technology, whereby diversity is not considered an obstacle, rather an asset improving word comprehension for all readers.
-This feature renders EasyReading™ an effective offsetting tool for dyslexic readers and an improving font for all other readers.
+The EasyReading™ font has been created through the “Design for All” technology, whereby diversity is not considered an obstacle, but rather an asset, improving word comprehension for all readers.
+This feature renders EasyReading™ an effective offsetting tool for dyslexic readers and an improved font for all other readers.
 This is why it does not bear a name directly linked to dyslexia.

 The EasyReading™ font design counters the crowding effect and the visual misunderstanding of similarly-shaped letters (see website http://www.easyreading.it/en/caratteristiche-grafiche/prova to write a sample with the EasyReading font).